Advertiser Disclosure

 Among the most popular credit cards in the U.S. are the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®.
 Most of us who are interested in earning travel rewards hold one of these cards in our wallets.

-In this guide, we’ll go through the A to Z of comparing both cards and outlining the customers who are best suited to upgrade to the Chase Sapphire Reserve card.
+In this guide, we’ll go through the A to Zs of both cards and outline the customers who are best suited to upgrade to the Chase Sapphire Reserve card.
+We’ll also show you how you can upgrade your card with ease!

 Chase Sapphire Preferred Card vs. Chase Sapphire Reserve Card